ArchRobison/FrequonInvaders/README.md

 # FrequonInvaders
-This is a work in progress to port [Frequon Invaders](http://www.blonzonics.us/games/frequon-invaders) from C++ to the Go Language
+This is a a port of [Frequon Invaders](http://www.blonzonics.us/games/frequon-invaders) from C++ to the Go Language

 ## Prerequisites